 Emirates Economy Class Review – Flight Experience

-The Benefits of flying Emirates
+The Benefits of flying Emirates Economy

-Here the reason for flying Emirates:
+Here is the reason for flying Emirates Economy:

-- Emirates Skywards Miles It’s easy to register for your Skywards account, and it entitles you to gain Miles whenever you use Emirate s or any other Partner Companies.
+- Emirates Skywards Miles It’s easy to register for your Skywards account, and it entitles you to gain Miles whenever you use Emirates or any other Partner Companies.

 - Book your Stop Over in Dubai.
 You can stay at a hotel near Dubai Airport.
-Emirates looks after your hotel transfer/pick up.
+Emirates looks after your hotel transfer/pick-up.

-- Baggage allowance Emirates Economy Class offers 30 kg
+- Baggage allowance Emirates Economy Class offers 30 kg.

-- Good Value Airfare All in all their airfare is excellent value for money.
+- Good Value Airfare, All in all, their airfare is excellent value for money.

-What to expect onboard of Emirates Planes
+What to expect onboard Emirates Planes

 The first flight leg from Venice to Dubai was with an Emirates Airbus.
 The flight was approx 5,5 hours, and it was okay.
 The second central flight leg from Dubai to Melbourne was on an Emirates Boeing 777-200LR, a way better plane with ample seating with more space in between for your leg comfort.